webpchecker

 I had an ah-ha moment at the grocery store one day while I was rushing around like a madwoman.
 Out of nowhere, I had this moment of clarity and said to myself, “What am I doing!?”
 I couldn’t believe the tizzy I was in!
 I thought, “If I just slowed down and it took me one extra minute to get from the parking lot to the produce section, what effect could that have on my overall well-being?”

-You see I had been stuck in this chronic cycle of “there’s not enough time”.
-From the moment I woke up in the morning to the time I finally calmed down and got to bed, I never stopped living life like my hair was one fire.
+From the moment I woke up in the morning to the time I finally calmed down and got to bed, I never stopped living life like an emergency.
 And I could feel the nasty effects throughout my entire body.
+I was irritable and burnout.

 The ultimate game-changer for me was learning to set my mornings up for success.

-Before you get ready for your day, try taking 5 minutes to yourself.
 During that short period of time, do some deep breathing, listen to gentle music, or repeat an uplifting mantra.
 Any of these simple activities will help set the tone of your day.

 Just 15 minutes.
 That’s not much right?
 But it can make a huge impact on your day.
 By getting up 15 minutes early, I was able to have some vital me-time that helped me feel grounded and centered, instead of rushed and stressed out.

-• If you sit at a computer day-in, day-out, try setting a timer every 30 minutes.
-When that timer goes off, take a few minutes to stand up, stretch and enjoy a little break.
+If you sit at a computer day-in, day-out, try setting a timer every 25 minutes.

 • Tanya